eva5covergence/eva5_convergence/Session5_Assignment/README.md

 3. Best Test Accuracy: 99.05

 #### Analysis:
-1. GAP helped to reduce around 6400 parameters
-2. Batch Norm helped to push the first few epochs accuracies significantly as previous model without Batch Norm layers first few epochs accuracies is <70% and Batch Norm helped to push first few accuracies >97%
+1. Batch Norm helped to push the first few epochs accuracies significantly as previous model without Batch Norm layers first few epochs accuracies is <70% and Batch Norm helped to push first few accuracies >97%
-3. Little overfitting
+2. Little overfitting
-4. Accuracies need to push further to reach target.
+3. Accuracies need to push further to reach target.
 Let us use LR and LR Schedulers in the next version to resolve it.

 # Speed_up_Learning_rates - S5_v4